-rmance outcomes Acceptable outcomes PO1 Development does not reduce the long-term viability or availability of the extractive resources mapped on OM4 - Extractive Resources Overlay Map .
+Perfo rmance outcomes Accepta ble outcomes PO1 Development does not reduce the long-term viability or availability of the extractive resources mapped on OM4 - Extractive Resources Overlay Map.
 AO1.1 Development is for: (a) extractive industry or directly associated with extractive industry; or (b) uses that would not constrain existing or future extractive industries; or (c) a temporary use.
-And AO1.2 Sensitive land uses are located outside all resource and separation areas mapped on OM4 - Extractive Resources Overlay Map.
-And AO1.3 Sensitive land uses are located a minimum of 100m from a transport route mapped on OM4 - Extractive Resources Overlay Map.
+AO1.2 Sensitive land uses are located outside all resource and separation areas mapped on OM4 - Extractive Resources Overlay Map.
+AO1.3 Sensitive land uses are located a minimum of 100m from a transport route mapped on OM4 - Extractive Resources Overlay Map.
 PO2 Development incorporates measures to mitigate the potential adverse effects from existing or future extractive industry that will occur in all resource areas mapped on OM4 Extractive Resources Overlay Map.
 AO2.1 Sensitive land uses occurring within the separation distances listed in AO1.2 above achieve noise and air levels in accordance with the National Construction Code.
-And AO2.3 The number of people working and congregating in the separation area is not increased.
-The number of properties with access points to the transport route is not increased.
-Or Toute is not increased.
+And AO2.2 The number of people working and congregating in the separation area is not increased.
+AO2.3 The number of properties with access points to the transport route is not increased.
+AO2.4 Access points are designed to

-Performance outcomes Acceptable outcomes AO2.4 Access points are designed to avoid adversely affecting the safe and efficient operation of vehicles transporting extractive materials.
+Perfo Performance outcomes Acceptable outcomes avoid adversely affecting the safe and efficient operation of vehicles transporting extractive materials.
 PO3 Reconfiguration does not lead to land use conflict that would compromise the operation of extractive resource deposits within the Shire.
 AO3.1 New lots are not created within the resource or separation areas shown on OM4- Extractive Resources Overlay Map.